liferay/liferay-docs/develop/reference/articles/04-front-end/07-liferay-js-generator/04-configuration-json-options.markdown

 If you're
-[creating an OSGi bundle with the Liferay JS Generator](/develop/tutorials/-/knowledge_base/7-1/creating-and-bundling-javascript-portlets-with-javascript-tooling) and want to provide system settings for your portlet, you must provide a `configuration.json` file.
+[creating an OSGi bundle with the Liferay JS Generator](/develop/tutorials/-/knowledge_base/7-1/creating-and-bundling-javascript-portlets-with-javascript-tooling) and want to provide system settings for your widget, you must provide a `configuration.json` file.
 This reference guide lists the available configuration options for `configuration.json` along with example code.